OfficeForProductSafetyAndStandards/beis-primary-authority-register/tests/README.md

 # e2e-testing
-End-to-End Testing with Nightwatch and Cucumber
+End-to-End Testing with Nightwatch and Cucumber.
+Nightwatch is a browser automation framework component, supporting many browsers (inlcuding Electron).
+Tests are coded in Nodejs, and run against a Selenium/WebDriver server.
+API testing is also supported.
+Another key component is FakerJS, for test data generation.

 ### Step 1